5 Best Record Players & Turntables in 2026: Complete Amazon Shopping Guide

 Pros:

-- High-torque direct-drive motor provides instant start/stop performance
+- High-torque direct-drive motor with fast start/stop response

-- Balanced S-shaped tonearm with hydraulic damping and lockable rest
+- Balanced S-shaped tonearm with hydraulic damping and locking rest

 Cons:

-- Fully manual operation requires skill and practice
+- Fully manual — requires practice and attention

-- Larger size and weight compared to home audio turntables
+- Larger and heavier than home audio turntables

 | Feature | Sony PS-LX310BT | Audio-Technica AT-LP5X | Fluance RT85N | Technics SL-1500C | Audio-Technica AT-LP120XUSB |